 For many, the support and camaraderie of a self-help group is an essential part of their journey toward recovery.

 How Can You Find A Self Help Group That Meets Your Needs And Interests?

 There are a number of ways to find a self-help group that meets your needs and interests.
 One way is to ask your friends or family members if they know of any groups that you might be interested in.
 Another way is to look online for lists of self-help groups in your area.

 Another option is to contact your local community center or religious organization and ask if they know of any groups that you might be interested in.
-Finally, you can always start your own self-help group if you cannot find one that meets your needs and interests.
+Finally, you can start your own self-help group if you cannot find one that meets your needs and interests.